“If you’re not using acids in your skincare routine, you might want to start”

 Rehydrate and Replump with Dual Response serum with hyaluronic acid.
 A silicone-like texture and dispensed from two chambers.
 Depress the lid and a measured dose is delivered.
 It sits on the skin, but not in a greasy way and you can really feel it hydrating.
 It doesn’t work so well as a makeup base and I found my foundation rolling off but other than that this serum definitely has its place in my routine.

-All three products are boxed, and well packaged as you would expect from a mid-priced range.
+All three products are boxed, and well packaged as you would expect from a mid-priced range brand.
 In general, I’ve noticed some improvement to my skin’s texture whilst using these products for the last four weeks or so.
 My favourite being the Skin Reset Mask in terms of a noticeable, visible result.

 Have you heard of StriVectin, or tried their facial acids?
 I’d love to know what you think!